jakubledl/dissect/docs/cli.md

 -------------------------------------------

-By default, the parse table will be saved as a single line of PHP code, with almost none whitespace.
+By default, the parse table will be saved as a single line of PHP code, with minimal whitespace.
 If you want to inspect the generated table manually, you can use the `--debug` (or `-d`) option:

     $ bin/dissect <grammar-class> --debug